shabbychef/sadists/README.md

 <img src="github_extra/figure/proddnf-1.png" title="plot of chunk proddnf" alt="plot of chunk proddnf" width="700px" height="600px" />

-Ack!
-Well, that didn't go so well.
-Another approach is needed here.

 ## Product of (non-central) chi-squares to power

 This distribution is the product of independent non-central chi-square variates taken to some powers.
+The PDQ functions are computed by transformation on the sum of log chi-squares distribution.

 ```r